-3 Threshold applies in 2019/20.
-Includes assessable income, reportable fringe benefits and reportable employer super contributions (of which at least 10% must be from eligible employment or carrying on a business).
-Another benefit of insuring in super is that you can usually arrange for the premiums to be deducted from your account balance without making additional contributions to cover the cost.
+3 Includes assessable income, reportable fringe benefits and reportable employer super contributions (of which at least 10% must be from eligible employment or carrying on a business).

+Another benefit of insuring in super is that you can usually arrange for the premiums to be deducted from $% \left\{ 1,2,...,n\right\}$ your account balance without making additional contributions to cover the cost.